 The northern shoveler is a migratory duck that breeds in temperate regions across the entire Northern Hemisphere.
-A few birds stray south of the equator when on migration, including 10-14 records from New Zealand.
-All the New Zealand records are of males in their distinctive white-and-chestnut plumage with bottle-green head, with several of these birds shot by duck hunters.
-The drab females would be very difficult to separate from female Australasian shovelers, and so it is likely that many northern shovelers are overlooked in New Zealand.
+A few birds stray south of the equator when on migration, including at least 30 records from New Zealand.
+All but one of the New Zealand records are of males in their distinctive white-and-chestnut plumage with bottle-green head, with several of these birds shot by duck hunters.
+The drab females are very difficult to separate from female Australasian shovelers, and so it is likely that many northern shovelers are overlooked in New Zealand.

 The drake northern shoveler is readily identifiable in breeding plumage.
 It has a dark green head, white breast and a large chestnut patch on the flanks.
 In flight the upper forewing is pale blue-grey, with a dark green speculum on the trailing margin of the wing, similar to the wing pattern of the Australasian shoveler.
 Female northern shovelers, and males in eclipse, would be very similar to Australasian shovelers.
 No characters have been identified to separate the species in these plumages.
 Northern shovelers of both sexes have dark grey bills (as do Australasian shovelers).